xpgram/advance-wars/src/00 - Todo List.md

 - Dropping TCopters, it's impossible to know which is which.
 Can I fix this in mine?
 Can I link UnitWindow to the cursor selection?
   - [ ] On ListMenu.cursorMove => inspectUnit(actor.loadedUnits[command.input])
 - [ ] Because path arrows do not disappear when dropping, the game has special icon arrows to indicate a drop tile.
 - These drop-tile icons appear above units, path arrows, etc. Do I need a second UI layer?

-- [ ] Write a goddamn method to tell menuGUI where the fuck to be.
-Jesus.

-- [ ] Global controller proxy.
-  InfoWindowSystem should ask if the showDetailWindow button is down, not specifically the right trigger.
-Changing that shit is annoying af.

-- Source Game observations:
-  - The game shows you every standby phase event in sequential order.
-You probably won't have 100 resupplies to see, but if you did...

-- [ ] Add dummy IssueOrderConfirm step, which would get approval from the server.

-- [ ] Dev button for grid: top and left edges, over bottom layer

 - [ ] Alternate road preference for vertical or horizontal based on oddness of tile position.
 Sounds fun.
 I like complicated roads.
 The function which figures this out, though, only knows what *types* its neighbors are, not their location.

-- [ ] Refactor InfoWindowSystem
-- [x] Instant move InfoWindowSystem on turn change.
-- [x] Instant move InfoWindowSystem on return from MoveCamera state.
-- [x] Instant move InfoWindowSystem on FactoryShop menu open.
-- [x] Force open UnitDetail
-- [ ] Move camera to show base tile between shop menu and detail window?

-- [ ] Refactor TurnStates to take advantage of queueing:
-  - [x] Expand IssueOrderStart to MoveUnit,CommandMenu,Confirm,Animate,Ratify
-  - [x] Expand CommandMenu to DropLocation,CommandMenu
-  - [x] Expand Animate to AnimateMove,AnimateDrop,AnimateBattle,AnimateStandbyEvents
-  - [ ] Expand CommandMenu(Silo) to PickBoardTarget
-  - [ ] Expand CoPower to PickBoardTarget

 - [ ] Refactor instruction set to be a list of incremental changes.
   - Instead of {place, path, action, focal, drop, ... }